AdiistheGoat/fine_tuning/README.md

 ## Results

 The notebook demonstrates how **LoRA drastically reduces the number of trainable parameters** compared to full fine-tuning, while still adapting FLAN-T5 effectively.
-It also shows how **padding and attention masks** help stabilize training with variable-length inputs.
+It also shows how **padding and attention masks** help stabilize training with variable-length inputs and for classification respectively.